A Random Persistence Diagram Generator: Introduction

 This paper is organized as follows.
-Section \ref{sec:prelm} provides a brief overview of PDs and pairwise interacting point processes (PIPP).
-In Section \ref{sec:main}, we present the methodology of RPDG.
-Precisely, in Section \ref{sec:model}, we establish the parametric model to characterize PDs by integrating Dirichlet partition and PIPPs.
-Estimation of the parameters in this model is presented in Section \ref{sec:parameter}.
-In Section \ref{sec:sampling}, we provide the RJ-MCMC algorithm to generate random samples of PDs.
-RPDG is demonstrated and compared to alternative methods in section \ref{sec:sampling example}.
-We state our conclusion in Section \ref{sec:conclusion}.
-Finally, we present the proof of the proposition \ref{prop_acc} and the justification of our model design in the appendix.
+Section \ref{sec:prelm} provides a brief overview of PDs and PIPPs.
+In Section \ref{sec:main}, we introduce RPDG; in Section \ref{sec:model}, we establish the PIPP model for PDs; in Section \ref{sec:parameter}, we outline parameter estimation for this model; in Section \ref{sec:sampling}, we construct the RJ-MCMC algorithm for PD sampling.
+RPDG is demonstrated and compared to an alternative method in Section \ref{sec:motivating example}.
+The performance of our proposed algorithm on AuSS structured materials data is evaluated in Section \ref{sec:application}.
+Conclusions are stated in Section \ref{sec:conclusion}.
+A proof of Proposition \ref{prop_acc} and details about the design of our RJ-MCMC algorithm are available in the appendix.